jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 3. *Detonation*: A combustion process occurring at supersonic speeds, accompanied by a strong pressure increase and anticipated pressure shocks.
 Due to the intensity of this process, hearing protection is mandatory in proximity to such events.

 The combustion speeds and associated pressure increases that are to be expected for the different combustion processes are listed in @tab_21.
-The magnitude of the destructive power for the given pressure increases can be estimate through @tab_22.
+The magnitude of the destructive power for the given pressure increases can be estimated through @tab_22.

 // ------------------------------- definitions ------------------------------ //
 #figure(